jsramraj/Team-Availability-Sync/README.md

 1. Install the add-on from Google Workspace Marketplace or via direct deployment
 2. Open Google Calendar
-3. Click on the OOO Calendar Sync icon in the side panel
+3. Click on the Team Availability Sync icon in the side panel
 4. Click "Set Up Sync" to configure:
    - Enter your display name (how your name will appear in team calendars)
    - Select the team calendars where your OOO events should appear